bigbic127/VRED_SnapAlign/README.md

 This is a VRED snap script file.

 It was developed by applying some ideas, and now only Grid Snap is added.
-The script code is for public use, and can be modified by anyone.
+The script code is public and can be modified by anyone.
-If you have a better idea, please revise it.

 It's simple to use.
 Copy the script code.